MrIcyxvc/Horrorstrap/README.md

 After installation, launch **Horrorstrap** from the Start Menu or desktop shortcut.

 > [!TIP]
-> We recommend downloading the latest stable release rather than unofficial builds.
+> We recommend downloading the latest stable release instead of unofficial or modified builds.

+## Building from Source

-### Build from source
+### Requirements

+- Windows 10 or later
+- .NET SDK 10.0 or later
+- Git

-Clone the repository:
+### Clone the Repository

 ```powershell
 git clone https://github.com/MrIcyxvc/Horrorstrap.git